-So the UK may be very different to the Bolivian Andes but it is still fairly easy to grow your own quinoa.
+So, the UK may be very different from the Bolivian Andes but it is still fairly easy to grow your own quinoa.
 A close relative to the weed Fat Hen, quinoa copes well with our climate and will readily grow in the south and the far north.
 James Wong refers to it as “The sacred grain of the Incas that’ll grow like a week in sunny Scotland.”

-First buy your packet of quinoa seed from the Suttons James Wong range.
-Each packet contains about 410 seeds and although 100% germination is unlikely you will still harvest a good sized crop.
+First, buy your packet of quinoa seed from the Suttons James Wong range.
+Each packet contains about 410 seeds and although 100% germination is unlikely you will still harvest a good-sized crop.

 As the young plants do look very weed-like it is best to sow your seed in rows and mark them carefully.
 It would be a great shame to weed them by mistake!
 Sow in April in a sunny spot and water well.
 Once large enough to handle thin the seedlings out to a distance of about 30cm between each plant.

-Initially growth is slow but then the plants will put on a sudden spurt and will reach a height of about 2metres.
+Initially, growth is slow but then the plants will put on a sudden spurt and will reach a height of about 2 metres.
 Seed heads will then begin to form.